adrianparilli/virtnbdbackup-docker/README.md

 Where `/mnt/restored` is an example folder in your system, where virtnbdrestore will rebuild virtual disk(s) based on existing backups, with its internal block device name, such as 'sda', 'vda', 'hdc', etc.

+### Interactive mode / debugging virtnbdbackup:

+You can also run the container in interactive mode by running its build in shell, and then execute multiple backup/restoration commands, as needed.
+This also very is useful for debugging purposes:

+`docker run -rm -it \`

+`-v /var/tmp:/var/tmp -v /run:/run -v /mnt/backups:/mnt/backups -v /mnt/restored:/mnt/restored' \`

+`adrianparilli/virtnbdbackup-docker \`

+`/bin/bash`

+and execute commands as desired.
+The container will keep running until you type `exit` on the internal shell.

 ### Persistent container:
 In the above examples, the container will be removed as soon the invoked command has been executed.
-This is the optimal behaviour when you intend to automatize operations (such as incremental backups.)
+This is the optimal behaviour when you intend to automatize operations,  such as incremental backups.
 In addition, you can set a persistent container with all necessary bind mounts with:

 `docker create --name <container-name> \`